Meditation and Buddhism in Scarborough

 Apart from a period back in academia, I have continued to work full time for the Dharma taking on various roles and responsibilities, including teaching Buddhism and meditation both in the UK and beyond.
 I am deeply passionate about the Dharma (the Buddha’s teachings) and meditation as my life has been immeasurably and deeply enriched by both - I have also witnessed this in many other people's lives.

-Based on this enthusiasm and passion, and over 20 years of committed Buddhist practice, I am very excited to be part of a Team starting Buddhism and Meditation classes in Scarborough for its good folk and beyond.
+Based on this enthusiasm and passion, and over 20 years of committed Buddhist practice, I am very excited to be part of a team teaching Buddhism and Meditation classes in Scarborough for its good folk and beyond.

 My name is Rachel.
-I discovered Buddhism around six years ago and learning to meditate has turned my life around.
+I discovered Buddhism around seven years ago and learning to meditate has turned my life around.

 Meditation has helped me deal with my chronic health and has given me new tools to manage life going forwards in a kinder and more open way.

-I moved to Scarborough from Kent a year ago to be closer to family when my parents died.
+I moved to Scarborough from Kent at the beginning of 2021 to be closer to family when my parents died.
 I know that I wanted to be part of a new beginning in Scarborough, starting with friendships in my new community.
-I know the people of North Yorkshire are a friendly and creative bunch and I hope to share my experience of my Buddhist practice with anyone who has curiosity and a desire to discover the hidden gems within ourselves and within the Buddhist teachings.
+I know the people of North Yorkshire are a friendly and creative bunch, and I enjoy sharing my experience of my Buddhist practice with anyone who has curiosity and a desire to discover the hidden gems within ourselves and within the Buddhist teachings.

 I have many interests, including sea swimming, crafting, photography and singing.
 I was thrilled to discover a hedgehog in my garden during lockdown.